 - Follow a healthy diet plan that has mostly vegetables and fruits, whole grains, and low-fat dairy products.

 - Limit sugar-sweetened foods and drinks, especially those that have high fructose corn syrup.

 - Limit alcohol because it can increase uric acid levels in the blood and avoid short term diets for the same reason.

 - Drink beverages with lime and lemon juice.

 This information is current as of the publication date; it is general medical information that helps doctors and patients make decisions about what is right for them.
 Medical recommendations and practice changes as we learn new things.
 If you deal with any of these issues , please discuss with your doctor before taking any action.

 I don’t know if deer get kidney stones, but if so, they are doing the right thing.
-I like this photo which is also from the LIGHTSTOCK.COM collection.
+I like this photo from the LIGHTSTOCK.COM collection. (affiliate link)

 exploring the HEART of health

 Thank you for joining me to explore the HEART of health.
 I hope you’ve learned something new about kidney stones; I hope you never have one!
 Please contact me about topics you want to read about.